iExperience/frontend-webdev-workshops/terminal.md

 cp wall.js humpety/dumpety
 ```
 To move a file or directory just use the command 'mv *source* *dest*'.
 This moves the specified file/directory source to the desired destination path.
 In our example we will move the directory dumpety to be inside the directory humpety.
 We can also copy files or directories in a similar manner by using the command 'cp *source* *dest*'.
 In our example we create a file wall.js and copy it into dumpety (which remember has been moved to be inside humpety).
 Note that if you want to move a directory instead of a file you will have to use the -r flag, similar to what we saw with the rm command.

+## Other things to know
+Using tab will autocomplete!
+Super helpful when you don't want to type out a long file/directory name.
+If you ever have any questions about a command you can use 'man' which will pull up a manual of all the command-line commands and what they do. 'man *command_name*' will pull of the manual specific to the given command.